Braundo/kubernetes-guide/docs/core-concepts/storage.md

 ![service](../../images/storage-1.svg)

 The only thing required for an external storage provider to be surfaced as a volume in Kubernetes is for it to have a CSI plugin.
-On the right side of the diagram you'll also notice three Kubernetes API objects:
+On the right side of the diagram you'll also notice the PV subsystem, which encompasses three Kubernetes API objects:

 - **Persistent Volumes (PV)**: map to external storage objects
 - **Persistent Volume Claims (PVC)**: akin to "tickets" that authorize Pods to be able to use the relevant PV